Follow the yellow brick road

 Follow the fellow who follows a dream…

-When we inadvertently followed a psychopath down their yellow brick road, Emerald City isn’t what we found at the end.
-There was never anything in it for us; it was all about them, all about an illusion they created for the purpose of fulfilling their needs with absolutely no regard for ours.
+When we inadvertently follow a psychopath down their yellow brick road, Emerald City isn’t what we find at the end.
+There is nothing in it for us; it’s all about them, all about an illusion they create for the purpose of fulfilling their needs with absolutely no regard for ours.